rsvp/chess/README.md

 * To avoid losing a piece, many a person has lost the game.
 * To clearly see ahead, concentrate on forcing moves.
 * To improve your game you must study the endgame before everything else.
+* To know your enemy, you must become your enemy.
 * To play for a draw as White is a great crime against chess.
 * To play for a draw is simply a crime against chess.
 * To reach their full potential, bishops require open diagonals and attackable weaknesses.